espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

     OK
     >

 This response indicates that AT is ready for receiving serial data.
-You should enter the data, and when the requirement of data length is met, the transmission of data starts.
+You should enter the data, and when the data length reaches the ``<length>`` value, the transmission of data starts.

 If the connection cannot be established or is disrupted during data transmission, the system returns: